Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Acknowledgements

 Moreover, one may decompose the terms as $ \sigma_c^{\rm MK}=\sigma_{\bfn}^{\rm MK}+\sigma_{\bfv}^{\rm MK}+\sigma_{\bft}^{\rm MK}, $ obtained by replacing $\bff_c$ by $\bff_{\bfn}$, $\bff_{\bfv}$, and $\bff_{\bft}$, respectively.
 Using the contact stress tensor, the momentum balance law \eqref{eq:MK_mom} reduces to

-where $\bar\alpha$ is defined in \eqref{eq:T51}.
-Herein, the right-hand side consists of a contact stress divergence and an effective ocean drag as in sea ice rheology discussed in \cite{hibler1979dynamic,shen1987role,feltham2008sea,herman2022granular}.
+Herein, the right-hand side consists of a contact stress divergence and an effective environmental-force induced stress as in sea ice rheology discussed in \cite{hibler1979dynamic,shen1987role,feltham2008sea,herman2022granular}.
 We remark that the balance law for angular momentum can be developed similarly.
 Incorporating rotational effects enriches the continuum description of sea ice rheology in the literature; a detailed development will be pursued in future work.